andigortz/Django-Rest-Framework/DjangoAPI/Readme.md

 we should remove the database and then make migrations to snippet and create 2 superuser for Admin and User again. (**fixed**)
 2. The second error is `ImproperlyConfigured/user`, this happen (for my case) because when we will post a data we can choose that data belongs to user or the admin.
 The functions is working but because i didn't delete database before so it's not working either LOL
+3. Currently, CRUD in browsable API it's not showing so you must manually add a data in django administrator. (updated)
-3. If there is anyone that willing to help me, just send a pull request
+4. If there is anyone that willing to help me, just send a pull request

 **Error Handling**
 1. So, recently i have found a way to overcome the first error.
 I'm still not sure 100% if this completely fixed but i think so far so good.
 You just removed the previous database `db.sqlite3` and then delete all files in folder migrations except `__init__.py`, after that make a migrations for snippet `py manage.py makemigrations snippet` and run `py manage.py migrate`.At this point, create 2 super user again (user and admin) and open in browser `http://127.0.0.1:8000/admin` try to add data in Snippet then take a look in browsable API `http://127.0.0.1:8000/snippet/`